Show by Label

 First Power Up

 I then added the +/- 17V rails again using my Lab Supply and set the current to the expected value of 35mA.
 That didn't work, the supply went into current limiting, so something was wrong.
-Upon inspection, it turned out that I goofed with the location of two of the NE5534 Opamps, they were upside down.
+Upon inspection, it turned out that I goofed with the location of two of the NE5534 Opamps, they were rotated 180 degrees.
+The marking is very difficult to see on them..
 Unfortunately, trying the power again did not result in a lower current.
 I probably fried them, because after replacing them, I got the expected current result.

 By then I could use the current shunt power supply for the SG505 and use that from now on.
 While checking the voltages, I noticed that the +17 could no longer be adjusted higher than 16.4V, so I lowered the -17V to also 16.4V to have symmetry.
 I need to investigate that in more detail later on, but I now had the 12V rail and the +/- 16.4V rails.